-I serve them cut up in bowls, whole for the nibbling and even cooked into all sorts of foods.
-They're wonderful on top of a bowl of ice cream and who doesn't love a chocolate dipped berry?
+I serve them cut up in bowls, whole for the nibbling and even cooked into all sorts of

 These are my stand-by take with item.
 You might call them my signature dish.
 They are soooo easy!!!!